logo

 • Local Government Paralegal Association of Virginia (LGPA): Focuses on the needs of paralegals employed by government offices located within the Commonwealth of Virginia and hosts regular conferences and continuing education events for members.

-• National Capital Area Paralegal Association (NCAPA): Promotes the interests of paralegals and legal assistants in the DC/Maryland/Virginia (DMV) area through a mentorship program, continuing legal education, and a members only jobs bank.
+• National Capital Area Paralegal Association (NCAPA): Promotes the interests of paralegals and legal assistants in the DC/Maryland/Virginia (DMV) area through a mentorship program, continuing legal education, and a members-only jobs bank.

 • Paralegal Association of Northern Virginia (PANV): Strives to promote paralegal and legal assistant interests throughout Northern Virginia through guest speaking events, regular member meetings, professionally-oriented events, and pro bono service opportunities.